jedesign/ferienspasswil/tests/Feature/story.md

 ... one participant is assigned to several courses, which take place at overlapping times.
 ... one participant's grade is not matching with the condition of a course.

+The booker checks out and gets an email with all booked courses.
+Also does the admin.

 ## the Guardian
 The to-be-guardian visits the homepage ...